Inverness to Aberdeen: What to See and Do (inc Maps & Pics)

 Culloden Battlefield and Visitor Centre

-If you are a history lover or Outlander Fan, Culloden Battlefield and Visitor Centre must be on your Inverness to Aberdeen itinerary.
+If you are a history lover or Outlander fan, Culloden Battlefield and Visitor Centre must be included in your Inverness to Aberdeen itinerary.

-For me, it was a deeply moving experience.
-Not only because I am an Outlander fan and knew the history behind the battle but also because so many of my ancestors were from Scotland.
+It was a deeply moving experience for me, not only because I am an Outlander fan and knew the history behind the battle but also because so many of my ancestors were from Scotland.

 The modern Visitor Centre at Culloden walks you through the long history of events that eventually led to the 1746 Battle of Culloden, where the Jacobite army was slaughtered and crushed by the English Government army.